brandonwharton/SQL-to-do-list/checklist.md

 Front End
     - [ ] POST - Create a task
-        - [ ] Input method of some sort
+        - [x] Input method of some sort
             - [ ] Urgent?
-Default to false, if then statement to make true?
+                - [ ] If then statement to make true?
 Or logic in server side?
         - [ ] AJAX call
         - [ ] then:
              - [ ] GET request for refresh page